-Based on the recognition that ensuring the quality of ESG data, which forms the basis of ESG evaluation, is an urgent issue, the Technical Committee recommends, while keeping in mind that the scope of data provision services is broad as described above, that the FSA calls for support for the Code of Conduct based on the basic concept above including data element.
-The Code of Conduct is compiled Based based on this recommendation, this Code of Conduct is compiled.
+Based on the recognition that ensuring the quality of ESG data, which forms the basis of ESG evaluation, is an urgent issue, the Technical Committee recommends, while keeping in mind that the scope of data provision services is broad as described above, that the FSA call for support for the Code of Conduct including data element.
+The Code of Conduct is compiled based on this recommendation.

-On this basis, bB ased on the principle-based approach, this document clarifies that when the degree of addition of information is low, concise information disclosure by an institutiona provider is just sufficient, compared with ESG evaluation cases where the degree of judgment is large.
+Based on the principle-based approach, this document clarifies that when the degree of addition of information is low, concise information disclosure by a provider is just sufficient, compared with cases where the degree of judgment is large.
 Also, with regard to ensuring the quality of data, on the condition that the accuracy of transcription, etc. is ensured, the quality of data disclosed by a company is obviously and primarily dependent on the company.